Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 The proc `square` in line (2) fulfills that signature. `map` is called in line (3) with `square` as a 2nd parameter.
 That proc is applied to each element of the array, returning a new array as result.
 If you prefer the shorter lambda style, see lines (4) andd following.

-> Remark: `map` constructs and returns a static array.
+> `map` constructs and returns a static array.
-> In § 23.?? we'll see another version of map.
+> In § 23.2 we'll see another version of map.